 Atmospheric gas furnaces use the weight difference between hot and cold air to create a warm home.
 It’s a cyclical system where the combustion air enters and exits in the same double-pipe flue.
 Cold combustion air goes down the outer ring of the flue and into the furnace to the heat exchanger.
 That air is mixed with the gas at the flame, the warmed air is forced through the ducts and the flue gases go out the roof.
 The cycle produces a vacuum that pulls more fresh air from the flue into the firebox.

-Natural gas, or atmospheric sealed-combustion downflow gas furnace, have a specially designed flue that pulls fresh air into the furnace from the crawl space of a mobile home and into a heat exchanger to get warmed and then the blower pushes that warm air through the ducts to heat the home.
+Natural gas, or atmospheric sealed-combustion downflow gas furnace, has a specially designed flue that pulls fresh air into the furnace from the crawl space of a mobile home and into a heat exchanger to get warmed, and then the blower pushes that warm air through the ducts to heat the home.

 Forced Draft Gas Furnaces

 Forced draft gas furnaces have a small fan called a draft booster that pulls combustion air from the outside via a chimney or pipe.
 It pulls the air into the firebox and pushes the exhaust gases out.